davePranjal/prompt-visualization/README.md

     touch .streamlit/secrets.toml
     ```

-3.  **Add Your API Key**
+3.  **Add Your Configuration**
-    Open `.streamlit/secrets.toml` and add your Google API key in the following format:
+    Open `.streamlit/secrets.toml` and add your Google API key.
+You can also optionally specify a model name.
     ```toml
+    # Required: Your Google API Key
     GOOGLE_API_KEY = "your_google_api_key"

+    # Optional: The Gemini model to use.
+Defaults to "gemini-1.0-pro" if not set.
+    # Example: MODEL_NAME = "gemini-1.5-flash"
+    MODEL_NAME = "gemini-1.0-pro"
     ```
-    This file is included in `.gitignore` and will not be committed to your repository.

 ## Execution